-The root of the user interface is the run screen which is the screen that is displayed most often when the GEO3.1 is on.
-The run screen has five display functions and the user can scroll through these functions by repeatedly pressing the button on the navigation console.
+The root of the user interface is the run screen which is the screen that is displayed most often when the GEO3.5 is on.
+The run screen that five display functions and the user can scroll through these functions by repeatedly pressing the a button on the navigation console.

 - > Game Timer

 - > Shot Counter

 - > Peak Rate of Fire Indicator

 - > Actual Rate of Fire Indicator

-- > Splash (marker logo2)
+- > SPLASH (marker logo 2)

-With the exception of the Splash, the run screen is vertically divided with the screen function displayed on the left and a series of status icons displayed on the right.
+With the exception of the SPLASH, the run screen is vertically divided with the screen function displayed on the left and a series of status icons displayed on the right.